Travis

 Travis CI's use of GitHub API Scopes

-When you sign in to Travis CI for the first time, we ask for permissions to access some of your data on GitHub.
+When you sign in to Travis CI for the first time, we ask for permission to access some of your data on GitHub.
 Read the GitHub API Scope Documentation for general information about this, or pick an explanation of what data we need and why we need it.

-Travis CI for Open Source and Private Projects #
+Travis CI for Open-Source and Private Projects #

 On https://travis-ci.com, via our GitHub Apps integration, we ask for the following permissions:

-• Read access to code
+• Read access to code.

-• Read access to metadata and pull requests
+• Read access to metadata and pull requests.

-• Read and write access to administration, checks, commit statuses, and deployments
+• Read and write access to administration, checks, commit statuses, and deployments.

 Legacy WebHooks #